Reciprocity

 7. Continuously Improve

-Regularly assess and optimize the user experience based on user feedback and behavior.
-When designers constantly improve the product or service, they demonstrate a commitment to provide ongoing value and reinforce the reciprocal relationship.
+Regularly assess and optimize the user experience using user feedback and behavior as a basis.
+When designers constantly improve the product or service, they show a commitment to provide ongoing value—and reinforce the reciprocal relationship.

 Examples of Reciprocity as a Technique